Wall of Honor

 Dedication Day was Father's Day, Sunday, June 20, 1999 on Main Street Max, North Dakota Record of Individual History

 - Each name on the wall represents a life that includes military service.
 Each Veteran or Veteran's family is asked to submit a short history, highlighting their military service, as well as other interesting life experiences.
 This history will be available for permanent public viewing at the Max City Library.
-The history will be DISPLAYED AS SUBMITTED and is limited to 2 - 8 1/2 X 11 sheets, which may also include pictures.
+The history will be displayed as submitted and limited to two 8 1/2" x 11" sheets, which may also include pictures.

 - Send your history to: Max Park Board, Box 116, Max, North Dakota 58759 You Can Be Part of This Project